Armed Forces of Haiti

+The Armed Forces of Haiti (Forces Armées d'Haïti, Fòs Ame d'Ayiti) are the military forces of the Republic of Haiti, is composed of the Haitian Army, the Haitian Navy, and the Haitian Aviation Corps.
+The Force has about 1300 active personnel as of July 2025.

+The Haitian military originated during the Haitian Revolution as the Indigenous Army (Armée Indigène) that fought for independence, which was formally declared on 1 January 1804.
+Haiti became a militarized country over the next several decades to protect its independence from a possible return of French troops, and as a result the military dominated the government and administration, with the emergence of a military elite that held the political and economic power in the country.
+The military was reorganized in the 1880s, being divided between a small active army that underwent the reform, and a much larger reserve army consisting of the old forces.
+There was also a small navy.
+Between 1804 and 1915, all except one of Haiti's 26 heads of state were military officers.

+The Indigenous Army was disbanded during the United States occupation of Haiti in 1915 and replaced by the American-trained and -led Gendarmerie (Gendarmerie d'Haïti).
+In 1934, it was renamed the Garde d'Haiti and returned to Haitian command, before being renamed the Army of Haiti in 1947.
+Finally, it was changed to the Armed Forces of Haiti in 1958 during the rule of François Duvalier.
+After years of military interference in politics, including dozens of military coups and attempted coups, Haiti disbanded its military in 1995.
+The Haitian National Police was established that same year to take over security.

-On 17 November 2017, the armed forces were remobilized by President Jovenel Moise.
+On 17 November 2017, the armed forces were restored by President Jovenel Moise.
+The Army was reestablished in 2018.
 The President suspended the previous executive orders by then President Jean-Bertrand Aristide who suspended and disbanded the armed forces on 6 December 1995.

 History

 Origins

 The origins of Haiti's military lie in the Haitian Revolution.
 A decade of warfare produced a military cadre from which Haiti's early leaders emerged.
 Defeat of the French demonstrated Haiti's considerable strategic stamina and tactical capabilities, but Haiti's victory did not translate into a successful national government or a strong economy.
 Lacking a strong constitution, Haiti was usually ruled by force.
 The armed forces, who had been united against the French, fragmented into warring regional factions.
 The military very soon took control of almost every aspect of Haitian life.
 Officers assumed responsibility for the administration of justice and for municipal management.
-According to a Haitian diplomat, the country was in its earlier days "an immense military camp."
+According to a Haitian diplomat, the country was in its earlier days "an immense military camp".
 Without viable civilian institutions, Haiti was vulnerable to military personalities, who permanently shaped the nation's authoritarian, personalist, and coercive style of governance.